How to Upcycle Old Items Into Something Useful or Decorative

 5. Wine Bottle Vase

-Remove the label (soak in warm, soapy water, then scrub).
-Paint the outside with chalk paint or wrap with twine.
-Fill with dried branches or fresh flowers.
+Remove the label by soaking the bottle in warm, soapy water and scrubbing gently.
+For a modern look, paint the outside with a matte chalk paint.
+For a more natural feel, wrap the entire bottle tightly with twine.
+Fill it with dried eucalyptus branches or a bunch of fresh seasonal flowers.

-Useful: Floral display.
-Decorative: Elegant centerpiece for dining or entryway.
+→ Useful: An elegant floral display.
+Decorative: Creates a sophisticated centerpiece for a dining table or an entryway.

 💡 Step 4: Embrace Imperfection — It’s Part of the Charm